tytydraco/yessleep/out/My_parents_told_me_not_to_look_back_I_didnt_listen.md

 “Hey uhm…Evelyn, are you sure you are leading us to the correct path?”
 Geselle asked, concerned.

 “Yeah, I have walked through this path for decades.
 It’s usually a little dark with nature, perhaps its climate change."
+I replied.

  As we walked, the surface became muddier.
 The only way we could walk was to lift our feets up one by one.
 The only thing leading us was Chris’s torchlight and my memory.